Configure Your Code Editor to Be a Very Productive Writing Tool

 If you use another editor, then I’m sure you’ll be able to find at least somewhat comparable plugins.
 It’s worth spending an hour to look around.

-If you know of any interesting plugins that enhance your writing experience with any editor, please leave them in the comments at the bottom of this post.
+If you know of any interesting plugins that enhance your writing experience with any editor, please leave them in the comments at the bottom of this article.

 Since I’m such a big fan of using Markdown, I tend to gravitate towards tools that allow me to use Markdown as much as possible without compromise.
-This lets me do it all from my code editor.
+This lets me do it all from my code editor, and that feels like home.

-If you want to learn Markdown and also get a glimpse at the Markdown related tools I used to create this website and all of my PDF guides then download the free guide below:
+If you want to learn Markdown and also get a glimpse at the Markdown related tools I used to create this website and all of my PDF guides then check out the guides and update page to get a free crash course with Markdown PDF guide.